fsi-tue/eei/README.md

 To add / edit an event

-0. Make sure to follow the Git Forking Workflow for ease of collaboration.
+0. Make sure to follow the Github Workflow for collaboration.
+Fork this repository, make changes (i.e. push them to your fork) and then create a Pull Request.
 1. Copy or edit the dummy event and modify the values.
-2. Add or change the german (`i18n/de.json`) and english `i18n/en.json` version inside the `i18n` folder.
+2. Add or change the german `i18n/de.json` and english `i18n/en.json` version inside the `i18n` folder.

 Usage of the `events.yml` file: